-Our steam fleet comprises of small ex-industrial locomotives.
+Our steam fleet comprises of both mainline and ex-industrial locomotives.
 The fleet is unique in that it encapsulates a century of industrial steam in South Wales, as many of our locomotives have operated in the region during their varied careers.

 RSH No. 7849 Moorbarrow

 Moorbarrow, was built by RSH in 1955 for use by the National Coal Board (Northumberland Area) at Backworth Colliery.
 Whilst working there, it wore a smart royal blue livery and carried the number '47'.
 It subsequently moved to Whittle Colliery, before being sold into preservation in 1973.

 It gained it's name during a visit to the North Yorkshire Moors Railway: "Moorbarrow" is the fictitous name of Goathland Station in Pat Wilson's books and plays.

 "Moorbarrow" has led something of a peripatetic existence in preservation, having visited a number of different railways.
 It arrived at the Gwili Steam Railway in time to work in the 2015 Santa season.
 After 3 years excellent service it was withdrawn when its boiler certificate expired and is now nearing the end of a major overhaul at the Gwili, with its return to steam planned for late July / early August 2021.

 RSH 0-4-OST No.7058 (1942) Olwen